Piano

 Diane Maltester – Clarinet

-CSU EastBay and Diablo Valley College
+Professional Clarinetist & Professor of Clarinet, CSU EastBay and Diablo Valley College

-Diane Maltester, MA in music performance, is the acting principal clarinetist of the Oakland Symphony and principal clarinetist in the Bay Phil, the Vallejo Symphonies, the Walnut Creek Festival Opera, and the Oakland Ballet.
+.Diane Maltester, MA in music performance, is the acting principal clarinetist of the Oakland Symphony and principal clarinetist in the Bay Phil, the Vallejo Symphonies, the Walnut Creek Festival Opera, and the Oakland Ballet.
 She is the clarinet professor for CSU East Bay, Diablo Valley College, and professor emeritus from Los Medanos College.

 Maltester also performs numerous solo and chamber recitals in the Bay Area and is a member of the Clarinet Fusion Ensemble which performed at the International ClarinetFest 2022 and 2024.

-She can be heard on the recently released Wild Swans CD, which can be streamed, and features works by Bay Area composer, Nancy Bachmann
+She can be heard on the recently released Wild Swans CD, which can be streamed, and features works by Bay Area composer, Nancy Bachmann.

-Dr. Victoria Neve – Piano
+Dr. Tyler Ramos – Piano

 Dr. Jeffrey Sykes – Piano

-Lecturer in Piano and Vocal Coaching,
+Lecturer in Piano and Vocal Coaching, University of California – Berkeley

 With a career spanning performance, education, and artistic direction, pianist Jeffrey Sykes brings a visionary approach to fostering meaningful connections between performers and audiences.
 He has earned a reputation for his captivating interpretations and profound musical insight, particularly as a collaborative pianist in chamber and vocal music.
 His work with some of the world’s finest musicians has graced stages across the United States and internationally, reflecting his commitment to creating engaging musical dialogue.